Alsalamu Alykum and Welcome to Sunnah Counseling

 During my graduate studies, I interned for one year in a local elementary school as a mental health counselor.
 After graduation, I worked in a community college where I facilitated ESL support groups, as well as class workshops for college students.
 I also provided individual psychotherapy and crisis intervention.

-In the past year, I have been facilitating support groups for Muslim teens to help them navigate life.
+In the past couple of years, I have been facilitating support groups for Muslim teens to help them navigate life.

 Now accepting Cigna, BC/BS, United Health Care, and Aetna insurance.